avadev/Avalara-AvaTax-for-Magento2/docs/getting-started.md

    1. 2.x.x Release Candidate:

-      The 2.x.x Release Candidate currently requires Classy Llama's fork of the AvaTax PHP Library.
+      The 2.x.x Release Candidate currently requires Avalara's fork of the AvaTax PHP Library.
 To ensure you get the correct version of the Library, add the following to your project's composer.json repositories:
       ```
-      "classyllama-avatax": {
+      "avalara-avatax": {
         "type": "git",
-        "url": "git@github.com:classyllama/AvaTax-REST-V2-PHP-SDK.git"
+        "url": "git@github.com:avadev/AvaTax-REST-V2-PHP-SDK.git"
       }
       ```